-When you’ve covered everything you want to cover during the initial meeting, ask if there is anything else your surrogate or intended parents would like to know about you or if there is anything else they’d like to add.
+When you’ve talked about everything you want to cover during the initial surrogacy match meeting, ask if there is anything else your surrogate or intended parents would like to know about you or if there is anything else they’d like to add.

 We hope you’ve found these suggestions helpful.
-Again, this is meant as a guide to help you prepare for your first meeting—there is no need pressure to cover every detail.
-Good luck!
+Again, this is meant as a guide to help you prepare for your first meeting—there is no need for pressure to cover every detail.

-Visit our FAQ page for any further questions about surrogacy for parents!
+Visit our Parent FAQ page or Surrogate FAQ page for any further questions about surrogacy!